-The Committee is an international network of antitrust practitioners and officials from many jurisdictions, including those with established and developing antitrust regimes.
-We provide a unique forum for practitioners and others with an interest in antitrust to learn about antitrust developments around the world as they happen, influence international antitrust policy and laws, and connect with an interesting and fun group of professionals from all corners of the globe.
+The International Antitrust Law Committee is an international network of antitrust practitioners and officials from many jurisdictions.
+We provide a unique forum to LEARN about antitrust developments around the world as they happen, INFLUENCE international antitrust policy and laws, and CONNECT with an interesting and fun group of professionals from all corners of the globe.

-Our Committee's success would not be possible without the energy, inspiration and involvement of our members and we welcome new suggestions and innovative ideas.
-As a member of this Committee, you will enjoy the unique opportunity to build your own network of antitrust colleagues around the world.
+Our Committee's SUCCESS would not be possible without the energy, inspiration and involvement of our members and we welcome new suggestions and innovative ideas.
 There are many opportunities for you to get involved in our publications, policy and programming, and we encourage the participation of all Committee members.
-One of the best aspects of the Committee is that we always encourage new faces, ideas and contributions; you can quickly become an integral part of what we do.

-Publications: The Committee's publishing efforts include an active listserve, the annual Year-in-Review, a Newsletter that we publish three times per year (Fall, Winter and Spring) and a Hot Topics series that allows practitioners to opine on recent developments in their jurisdiction.
+Publications: The Committee's publishing efforts include an active [insert link to listserve], the annual Year-in-Review, a Newsletter that we publish three times per year (Fall, Winter and Spring) and a Hot Topics series.
 Copies of these publications are available on the right-hand-side of this page.
-This year, we will also be publishing a book, the Essentials of Merger Review, which provides detailed descriptions of antitrust and competition laws regulating mergers, acquisitions, joint-ventures, and other relevant transactions in 62 jurisdictions.
-Several Committee members have taken an active role in developing this project and we expect this publication will serve as a major reference for in-house and outside counsel involved with both cross-border transactions.
-We are also planning to turn our Essentials of Cartel Investigations, which offers country-by-country information on cartel related issues, similar to our successful Essentials of Merger Review book project.
+This year, we are planning to publish our Essentials of Cartel Investigations, which will offer country-by-country information on cartel related issues, similar to our successful Essentials of Merger Review book project.

-Policy: On the policy front, our network of Committee representatives and contacts is particularly active and continuously monitors prospective new competition laws and legislative/regulatory changes before they are implemented in jurisdictions around the world.
+Policy: Our Committee members are particularly active and continuously monitors prospective new competition laws and legislative/regulatory changes before they are implemented in jurisdictions around the world.
 You'll find the numerous recent comments that the Section has helped prepare on the right-hand-side of this page and any calls for current contributors in the WebLetter below.
-Please join our listserve to keep abreast of these developments or contact us if you would like to be actively involved in these publications.
+Please join our [insert link to listserve] to keep abreast of these developments or contact us if you would like to be actively involved in these publications.

 Please also join our ongoing online discussion on the Committee's Linkedin page.